 I started eating oatmeal for breakfast and that seems to have increased my burn.
 I also started using chocolate milk on Heather’s suggestion, to replenish me on days my sprint efforts leave me too depleted.
 I usually eat fruit after I row to help with the glycogen replenishment.

-Because of the injury, I backed off on the load by only rowing 160,000 meters during the month.
-Part of it was my sleep was disturbed and therefore my recovery was low so I took an extra day off a week, which made a big difference.
+Because of the injury, I backed off on the load by only rowing 160,000 meters during the month of November.
+Part of it was that my sleep was disturbed and therefore my recovery was low, so I took an extra day off a week, which made a big difference.

 I am still well ahead of schedule and still managing at least 5 rows a week even though I make every effort to do to 6 days a week.
 I feel well and healthy and the energy I have each day is better.
 I also find that my knee is feeling so much better than it did when I started back in May.
 I am about a quarter of the way to Hawaii.
 My knee feels good.
 My fitness is definitely increasing.
 My weight is steadily under 200# and improving and I am only a quarter of the way to my goal!